gggerman/PI-Pokemon/README.md

 - Create a new Pokemon.
 - Search for a specific Pokemon.

-## Instruccions to run the project.
+## Instruccions to run this project.

 ```javascript
 npm install